-All-in-one 3D printer combos (3D printer, 3D scanner, laser engraver or CNC mill) are still rare.
-Here are the best models available in 2017.
+All-in-one 3D printer combos (3D printer, 3D scanner, laser engraver or CNC mill) are still rare on the market.
+Here are the best models available today.

 Creating food is the most delicious application of 3D printing.
 Read our guide to learn more about 3D printed food and 3D food printers.

 Studio H is a multidisciplinary design studio which developed a 3D printing project which takes fruit and vegetables (thrown out due to their ugliness) and creates nutritious snacks which are interesting shapes.

 Food 3D printers will be used to make complex foods, such as meat, as well.
 If not from molecules and atoms, then, at least, from lab grown cells.

 Honestly, there’s nothing more heartwarming than your personal piece of chocolate.
 Since 3D printing has appeared on the scene, you can dream of much more personal and unique chocolate shapes.

 When selfies and cookies collide, amazing things are possible.
 A 3D printed custom cookie cutter means you can now eat your own face.
 Are you not impressed?